LINBIT/windrbd/README.md

 Differences to Linux DRBD
 =========================

-Currently the only difference to Linux DRBD is that block devices are specified as you would expect it under Microsoft Windows, that is drive letters or GUID's are used.
+In the configuration the only difference to Linux DRBD is that block devices are specified as you would expect it under Microsoft Windows, that is drive letters or GUID's are used.
 Examples:

 	disk "F:";
 	# or: